zliu9/cordova-plugin-beacon/Readme.md

+Just a fork of https://www.npmjs.com/package/cordova-plugin-beacon Some ios link errors are fixed

+====>

 # Bluetooth iBeacon Cross Platform Cordova Plugin #

 This Bluetooth Smart iBeacon WebWorks Cordova Cross Platform Plugin (**SimpleXpBeaconPlugin**) is intended to allow  WebWorks applications to monitor and detect devices using the Apple de-facto iBeacon standard.
 It supports all the following platforms: